It’ll probably be the only way in which I was productive, but that’s OK.

 I like her choice of words.
 Unattended is a good word for connotating a playful incestuous relationship – it implies a service rather different from just companionship, comfort, and love.

 His tone matches hers.
 I don’t think I need to say anything else about it.
+You can see it in the gifs.

 I can only assume the other people around them weren’t paying attention, because no brother and sister would flirt like that in front of others.